-- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2020. - a.
+- c.
+Provide the formulas for determining the effective, target, and original outlet sample sizes. - 10.
+Provide the following information about sample size calculations for the Synar survey conducted in FFY 2024. - a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information:

-Inputs for Effective Sample Size: RVR: Frame Size:
+Inputs for Effective Sample Size: RVR: 4.4% Frame Size: 4,478

-Input for Target Sample Size: Design Effect:
+Input for Target Sample Size: Design Effect: 1.0

-Inputs for Original Sample Size: Safety Margin: Accuracy (Eligibility) Rate: Completion Rate:
+Inputs for Original Sample Size:

-b.
+Safety Margin: 10% Accuracy (Eligibility) Rate: 81.5% Completion Rate: 98.1% b.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the stratum level sample sizes, please provide the stratum level information: